bensheldon/island94.org/_posts/2025-10-08-hanami-and-loading-code-faster.md

 end
 ```

 Keys are global, and keys whose objects have been loaded live in  `Hanami.app.keys` .
 If the key’s object hasn’t been loaded yet, it will be converted from a string to… whatever (not just constants)… when it’s needed to execute.
 Individual objects can be accessed with `Hanami.app["thekey"]` when debugging, but normal code should get them injected from Deps.
 By convention, keys match a class name but they don't have to.
+This is [powered by `dry-system`](https://dry-rb.org/gems/dry-system/).

 Not _everything_ has to have a key.
 Functional components in Hanami have a key, but classes that embody a bit of data (in Hanami these are called Structs) do not have entries in the app container, and therefore don't have keys.